Dream Chronicles: The Book of Air: Plot

 On the eve of the 18th birthday, a half-fairy half-mortal girl named Lyra had a strange dream.
-All her friends and family were there tonight to celebrate that special event, and Lyra's grandfather Tangle had prepared an amazing gift for her.
-But then Lyra heard a whisper, and everyone quickly disappeared.
-Waking up from that dream, Lyra finds herself alone in her beloved Town of Wish as she is being trapped in a parallel dimension which is very similar to her original one.
-Guided by the messages left by Tangle plus using her father's magically hidden airship, Lyra breaks out to find Tangle's odd fairy friend simply called the Clockmaker, who is the only stranger could help her get back home, and reunite with family and friends.
+All her friends and family were there tonight to celebrate that special event, and Lyra's grandfather Tangle had prepared an amazing gift for her, but then Lyra heard a whisper, and everyone quickly disappeared.
+Waking up from that dream, Lyra finds herself alone in her beloved Town of Wish as she is being trapped in a parallel dimension which is similar to her original one.
+Guided by the messages left by Tangle and using her father's magically hidden airship, Lyra breaks out to find Tangle's odd fairy friend simply called the Clockmaker, who is the only stranger could help her get back home, and reunite with family and friends.
 She finds the Clockmaker in his hideout and thankfully, he agrees to help.
-Lyra have to find three magical keys in three separately hidden areas; Treehouse Village, Wind Music Island, and Water Collector; to re-activate the Clockmaker's Time Synchronization Machine.
+Lyra have to find three magical keys in three separately hidden areas – Treehouse Village, Wind Music Island, and Water Collector – to re-activate the Clockmaker's Time Synchronization Machine.

 On arriving to the Wind Music Island, Lyra is notified by Tangle that the music eons in this island were once created by fairies, who also used to live there.
-Lyra finds his notification confusing, though she gradually understands that fairies are responsible of what have been happening to her: the magical chalkboard, the hidden airship, a stranger's whisper...; and not to mention those five powerful powers that Lyra is granted to use.
-But still she have known her fairy roots yet, as Tangle keeps it from her.
+Lyra finds his notification confusing, though she gradually understands that fairies are responsible of what have been happening to her: the magical chalkboard, the hidden airship, a stranger's whisper, and the five powerful powers that Lyra is granted to use, but still she have known her fairy roots yet, as Tangle keeps it from her.
 After finding all three keys, Lyra returns to the Clockmaker's house and finishes her mission there.
-She is able to head back to her original dimension, also questioning the adventure that she has taken.
-But instead of welcoming Lyra with sunshine and daylight, her Town of Wish becomes dark and full of thunders.
+She is able to head back to her original dimension, also questioning the adventure that she has taken, but instead of welcoming Lyra with sunshine and daylight, her Town of Wish becomes dark and full of thunders.
 Lyra wonders what will await for her next.

 In the bonus chapter, Lyra has a new dream.
 She was in the Town of Wish, her family was calling for her, but Lyra couldn't hear them over the sound of rushing water.
 Her body became light as if she had been floating.
 Lyra held her breath and fell deeper into that strange dream.
 Once again, she finds herself alone in another unrecognizable place, a small office in the Barge City, and looks for a magical map.